esnible/csv-nuds/README.md

 Install [Go](https://en.wikipedia.org/wiki/Go_(programming_language))

 Execute `go run csv2nuds.go data/zeno.csv data/every-zeno.csv > data/zeno.nuds` to convert 20 records from an ad-hoc CSV file into NUDS XML.
+**Note that this XML is not a valid Document, as it contains more than one root.
+It is a valid 'fragment'.**

 Note: This data was manually scraped from [https://zeno.ru/](https://zeno.ru/).
 It's just 20 random Khusru II drachms.
 If anyone has public-domain or Creative Commons numismatic data in CSV format please let me know.